-This page is a complete breakdown of the campervan gear I use while living full-time on the road across Australia.
-After building my own campervan from the ground up, I’ve spent a lot of time refining the campervan setup to make everyday van life practical, reliable, and comfortable.
+This page is a complete breakdown of the campervan gear and setup I use while living full-time on the road across Australia.
+After building my own self-built campervan from the ground up, I’ve spent a lot of time refining the setup to make everyday van life practical, reliable, and comfortable.

-From the electrical system and kitchen appliances to storage, plumbing, and everyday van life essentials, everything listed here is gear I personally use in my campervan build and rely on while travelling full-time.
+From the electrical system and plumbing to kitchen gear, storage, and everyday campervan essentials, this is the gear I personally use and rely on while travelling full-time.

 Windows: EuroVision 2 - Black Window & Blind